adobe/spectrum-css/README.md

 ```
 yarn global add gulp-cli
 yarn install
-gulp dev
+yarn start
 ```

-Your `dist/` folder should now have a local copy of the Spectrum CSS docs and minimal CSS files, and your browser should be open with the project documentation.
-Editing any of the `.css` or `.yml` files in `components/*` will update the project documentation and live reload in your browser.
+Your `dist/` folder should now have a local copy of the Spectrum CSS docs and minimal CSS files, and your browser should be open with the project's preview site.
+Editing any of the `.css` or the `.stories.js` files in `components/*` will update the project documentation and live reload in your browser.

 **Important:** Ensure you have Node.js > 10.10 installed or the build system will not run.
 Node.js > 12.x is preferred.

+To spin up the local development environment ([Storybook](https://storybook.js.org/docs/web-components/get-started/introduction)) without first building the components, use: `SKIP_BUILD=true yarn start` as `yarn start` alone will start from a clean build.

 ### Documentation site

-#### Local development
+#### Local documentation site

 Building the project will build and launch the project documentation site in your browser automatically.